-It was a beautiful Saturday morning when we set off for our tour of Phuket, Thailand ! 🙂 Our driver, Lek, picked us up from our hotel in Patong and from there it was a 40 minute drive to the south of the island.
+It was a beautiful Saturday morning when H and I set off for our tour of Phuket, Thailand.
+Our driver, Lek, picked us up from our hotel in Patong and from there it was a 40 minute drive to the south of the island.

 There was a rocky outcropping in the southern end of the beach.
 The beach itself stretches about 300ms or so, with crystal clear and blue water.
 There were also some food and drink stalls, shops renting snorkelling gear and the customary Reggae Bar.